Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Happiness is a choice and a skill and you can dedicate yourself to learning that skill and making that choice."
+> "Nothing in this world is worth having or worth doing unless it means effort, pain, difficulty."
-> — **Naval Ravikant**
+> — **Theodore Roosevelt**

 ---

-_Last updated: 23 May 2025 ⏳_
+_Last updated: 24 May 2025 ⏳_